ShenJuncheng/Music_Visualization_RealTime/README.md

  Through visualization processes, people can deeply and easily understand the structure of music including melody, rhythm, and harmony.
 It can be widely used in musical fountains and to make the beautiful urban landscape.
  </br>
  📰 🤩 As featured on:
-    <a href="https://www.hackster.io/news/signapse-aims-to-turn-a-raspberry-pi-into-an-artificially-intelligent-tutor-for-sign-language-ec1a08d0fc36"> Hackster.io</a> ,
+    <a href="https://www.hackster.io/news/signapse-aims-to-turn-a-raspberry-pi-into-an-artificially-intelligent-tutor-for-sign-language-ec1a08d0fc36"> the first step.io</a> ,
-    <a href="https://channel969.com/signapse-goals-to-flip-a-raspberry-pi-into-an-artificially-clever-tutor-for-signal-language/"> Channel 969</a>
+    <a href="https://channel969.com/signapse-goals-to-flip-a-raspberry-pi-into-an-artificially-clever-tutor-for-signal-language/"> the second step</a>
-   and <a href="https://hackaday.com/2022/04/30/learn-sign-language-using-machine-vision/#comments"> Hackaday</a>!! 🤩 📰
+   and <a href="https://hackaday.com/2022/04/30/learn-sign-language-using-machine-vision/#comments"> the final step</a>!! 🤩 📰
  </br>
  </br>